AB1QB Operating Position

-We use both the DXLab Suite and the N1MM Logger at our station and both work well with the microHAM system.
-Shown above is DXLab including its Commander component (lower-right) which provides the radio interface to the suite.
-If you look closely, you can see the Commander radio buttons which select either of the two radios at this position.
+We use the DXLab Suite and the N1MM+ Logger at our station, which works well with the microHAM system.
+DXLab, including its Commander component (lower-right), is shown above, which provides the radio interface to the suite.
+If you look closely, you can see the Commander radio buttons, which select either of the two radios at this position.
 DXLab (and N1MM) know the microHAM control protocol and will automatically switch the associated MK2R+ to use the appropriate radio.
-This includes setting which radio is active to Tx as well as what audio is heard in the headphones/speakers and what audio goes to the sound card for the associated MK2R+ and its radios.
+This includes setting which radio is active to Tx, what audio is heard in the headphones/speakers, and what audio goes to the sound card for the associated MK2R+ and its radios.
 The appropriate routing of the shared microphone and CW paddles is also automatically configured.

 DXLab and HRD Rotator Control

 The picture above shows our rotator control software.
 We are using two programs here.
-In the upper left is DXLab’s DXView program which will steer our antennas in the direction associated with the callsign which is currently entered into the logger.
+In the upper left is DXLab’s DXView program, which will steer our antennas in the direction associated with the callsign currently entered into the logger.
 The other rotator controller is HRD Rotator (lower right) which displays a map of the world and a path.
-We can click on any location on HRD’s Rotator’s map and the software will turn the currently selected antennas in that direction.
-The use of independent rotator control programs is made possible by the microHAM Router which implements two separate Virtual COM Ports for the rotator(s) associated with each SMD’s selected antenna(s) for its associated radio.
+We can click on any location on HRD’s Rotator’s map, and the software will turn the currently selected antennas in that direction.
+The use of independent rotator control programs is made possible by the microHAM Router, which implements two separate Virtual COM Ports for the rotator(s) associated with each SMD’s selected antenna(s) for its associated radio.

-We are considering the addition of legal limit solid state amplifiers and high-power bandpass filters to our station and these will be integrated into the microHAM system when installed.
-I am also experimenting with the addition of a software defined radio to the setup.
+We are considering the addition of legal limit solid-state amplifiers and high-power bandpass filters to our station, which will be integrated into the microHAM system when installed.
+I am also experimenting with the addition of a software-defined radio to the setup.
 I plan to provide additional articles here as those projects proceed.